-On your blog, be sure to write, post, and build content based on the people you want to photograph.
-When you write content, think of what your clients would like to read or like to see.
-Knowing your audience is an important part of your business strategy.
-It will lead you to the perfect clients.
-Take some time to figure out who your perfect client is and create content you know they would enjoy.
+Starting a photography blog, you must write, post, and build content based on the people you want to photograph.
+Consider what your clients want to read or see.
+Knowing your audience is an integral part of your business strategy and it’ll lead you to the perfect clients.
+Take some time to figure out who your ideal clients are and create content for them to enjoy.

-Brides may spend hours cataloging through various websites, such as Pinterest, to get ideas for their wedding images.
+Brides may spend hours cataloging through various photography websites, to get ideas for their wedding images.
 Pictures of the dress, getting ready, candid friends and family photos, and the first kiss will be on most of your clients’ lists.
-For photography blog post ideas, use these types of images that best represent you and your brand.
+For photography blog post ideas, use these images that best represent you and your brand.

 To set yourself up for success with blogging, shoot strategically for your blog posts.
 This will help you speed up your workflow and know which images are best to share on your photography blog.

 Your writing can represent your personality and help you connect with your clients, who want to know more about who you are as a photographer and a human.
 While blogging, you can emotionally connect with them, through not only words but also images that narrate the tale behind what made those pictures special.
 Show your clients your creativity with words and how well you enjoy and love what you do.